Zoning in the United States: Scope

+Implementation

 Most zoning systems have a procedure for granting variances (exceptions to the zoning rules), usually because of some perceived hardship due to the particular nature of the property in question.
 If the variance is not warranted, then it may cause an allegation of spot zoning to arise.
 Most state zoning-enabling laws prohibit local zoning authorities from engaging in any spot zoning because it would undermine the purpose of a zoning scheme.

-Zoning codes vary by jurisdiction.
-As one example, residential zones might be coded as R1 for single-family homes, R2 for two-family homes, and R3 for multiple-family homes.
-As another example, R60 might represent a minimum lot of 60,000 sq. ft.
-(1.4 acre or about 0.5 hectares) per single family home, while R30 might require lots of only half that size.
+Zoning laws in different jurisdictions can each specify their rules using their own systems.
+Although there are some general patterns, such as abbreviations starting with R for residential, C for commercial, and I for industrial, zoning laws do not follow any single consistent system.
+As one example, residential zones in one city might be coded as R1 for single-family homes and R5 for multiple-family homes.
+In other places, the code R5 could refer to 5 residential housing units per acre or to homes on lots of at least 5,000 square feet.

 Legal challenges

 There are several limitations to the ability of local governments in asserting police powers to control land use.
 First, constitutional constraints include freedom of speech (First Amendment), unjust takings of property through the use of zoning that denies land owners the ability to put their land to reasonable, income producing uses (Fifth Amendment), and equal protection (Fourteenth Amendment).
 There are also federal statutes that sometimes constrain local zoning.
 These include the Federal Housing Amendments Act of 1988, the Americans with Disabilities Act of 1990, and the Religious Land Use and Institutionalized Persons Act of 2000.